oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture17](images/lbbackendset.png)

-**4. Defining Backends for the Load Balancer**

-In the terrafrom.tfvars file, navigate to the backend\_params data structure.
-Within the backen\_params you will see that there are three data block that create the Backends for the Load Balancer.
-In this section, we will be creating three identical Backend server attachements.
-The distinguishing factor between these attachments lies in the distinct names attributed to each Webserver instance.
+10. In the terraform.tfvars file, navigate to the backend\_params data structure.
+Within the backend\_params you will see that there are three data block that create the Backends for the Load Balancer.
+In this section, we will be creating three identical Backend server attachments.
+The distinguishing factor between these attachments lies in the distinct names attributed to each Web Server instance.

-Copy the variable strings below and paste it into the oci-lb-backend01 data block.
+11. Copy the variable strings below and paste it into the oci-lb-backend01 data block.

 ```
 <copy>